Winter Wedding in Salt Lake City: Timeline Buffers, Load-In, and Cold-Weather Logistics

 - Multiple trips.
 When sidewalks are icy, you move slower.
 I'm carrying speakers, subwoofers, lighting rigs, and cases of cables.
 Safety comes first.

 - Gear acclimation.
+This one surprises people.
 If my gear has been sitting in a cold vehicle, I need to let it warm up before powering on.
 Condensation inside electronics is a real thing.
 I budget 10–15 minutes for this.

 - Venue access rules.
 Some Salt Lake City venues restrict early access in winter because they're running heat and don't want doors propped open.
 That cuts into setup time.